Agent-Tiro/agent-tiro.github.io/htb/devel.md

 * iisstart.htm
 * welcome.png

-These look like the default files you would find in the root of a webserver on Windows, this is backedup by Nmap identifying IIS 7.5 running on port 80.
+These look like the default files you would find in the root of a webserver on Windows, this is backed up by Nmap identifying IIS 7.5 running on port 80.
 The version of IIS should also stand out, this information can be used to give a good idea of which operating system is in use.
 With IIS 7.5 being the default on Server 2008R2, and as an additional feature you can turn on in Windows 7.

-The big thing to take away from these results is that it is a Windows XP box.
-This went end of life in April 2014, so there is bound to be some unpatched vulnerabilities to play with!
-SMB has had many vulnerabilities over the years and is a good place to start.
-A nice easy way to quickly check for vulnerabilities is using the Nmap scripting engine.
-By checking the contents of the Nmap scripts directory it is possible to see which ones are available.

 The next step is to confirm that it is possible to upload a file via anonymous ftp access, and retrieve it via the web server.
 This will confirm the suspicions about the ftp giving us access to the web server root directory.
 We can quickly make a test file with the following command: